danieluhl/astro-blog/src/content/blog/2025/live-by-the-codes.md

 idea is to look at sage wisdom from sources I trust, then reflect on my own way of acting and living to see if there are just a few top virtues that I struggle with.
-I did a quick search for values I know to be good from skepticism, stoicims, and buddhism (see full findings at the bottom of this post)
+I did a quick search for values I know to be good from skepticism, stoicisms, and buddhism (see full findings at the bottom of this post)

 I landed on three: